rawpython/remi/README.md

 ===
 *2019 December 26*

-Since now remi is adopting class properties to setup css style and html attributes to make the applicable properties explicit.
+Since now remi is adopting class properties to setup css style and html attributes to make it explicit the applicable properties.
 This means that for example, to change a widget background you can now do:

 ```python